Important Facts

 If you are going for a managerial role, then you must reflect your best managerial skills in your answer.
 You must show your leadership qualities and how strong you are but at the same time how flexible you are.
 You can explain it better with a few example situations when you were at your best.

-For example, how you managed to complete an urgent project within a tight deadline or when you grew your team or when you trained a newbee into one of company’s best employees.
+For example, how you managed to complete an urgent project within a tight deadline when you grew your team or when you trained a newbie into one of the company’s best employees.

 Any employer would want an employee who is super organized and maintains order at work.
 This is because a disorganized employee does not just affect themselves but also others on the same team and that ultimately affects the work assigned to the entire team.

-With this question, the interviewer wants to see if you know how to manage time, make quick judgements, and if you are flexible enough to shift gears whenever the need be.
+With this question, the interviewer wants to see if you know how to manage time, make quick judgments, and if you are flexible enough to shift gears whenever you need be.
 You can start by discussing the strategies you use to organize and prioritize work.
-It could be a to-do list of work or a color coded spreadsheet.
+It could be a to-do list of work or a color-coded spreadsheet.

 This is also one of those questions with which the hiring manager wants to know you better.
 You can play clever here by discussing something that aligns with the work that you will be doing at this new job.